Help For Students & Campus Partners

 |Eligibility||Any undergraduate or postgraduate student studying at one of the Universities or at the Crichton Carbon Centre.

 These awards are made to recognise academic excellence and achievements.
 Applications may be made at any time during the academic year.
 Only one application will be considered each academic year and priority is given to applicants who have not previously received an award.
 Deadlines for receipt of submissions are posted on the Crichton Foundation website.
-Application forms and advice can be obtained from Student Services or downloaded from the Crichton Foundation website.
+Application forms and advice can be obtained from the Crichton Foundation office or downloaded from the website.
 Completed applications should be submitted direct to the Crichton Foundation for consideration by the Awards and Grants Committee.

-Applications must be accompanied by a transcript providing evidence of grades achieved and an academic reference as well as a supporting statement making their case for this award.
-Students are expected to demonstrate that they are consistently achieving above average grades.
+Applications must be accompanied by a transcript providing evidence of grades achieved and a supporting statement making their case for this award.
+Students are expected to demonstrate that they are consistently achieving very good or excellent grades.
 The Crichton Foundation will inform students through their student e-mail address of the outcome of their application.

 Crichton Foundation Student Hardship Grants